PaperMC/Paper/CONTRIBUTING.md

 Assuming you have already forked the repository:

 1. Clone your fork to your local machine;
-1. Type `./paper patch` in a terminal to apply the changes from upstream;
+1. Type `./gradlew applyPatches` in a terminal to apply the changes from upstream;
 1. cd into `Paper-Server` for server changes, and `Paper-API` for API changes.
-You can also run `./paper server` or `./paper api` for these same directories respectively.
+You can also run `./gradlew applyServerPatches` or `./gradlew applyApiPatches` for these same directories respectively.
-1. You can also run `./paper setup`, which allows you to type `paper <command>` from anywhere in the Paper structure in most cases.

 `Paper-Server` and `Paper-API` aren't git repositories in the traditional sense: